ShadowSpeedrun/ShadowSpeedrun.github.io/docs/SiteContributors.md

 ## BlazinZzetti
 Site Owner, Site Editor, and pretty much anything not listed by others.

+## dreamsyntax
+Provided info on speedrun tricks and technical game info.

 ## CFood
 Provided a handful of images for the Shadow Boxes.